Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 As part of our Transportation Master Plan, the Town is recommending to connect Prairie Hawk Drive and Plum Creek Parkway.
 This project would be in partnership with a future development, so timing is not yet determined.

-As part of our Transportation Master Plan, the Town has plans to widen Wolfensberger Road.
+As part of our Transportation Master Plan and the Five Year Capital Improvement Program (CIP), the Town has plans to widen Wolfensberger Road.
 Currently, the design phase of the project is set to begin in 2022.
 If land acquisition is needed, design may extend to 2023, with construction set to begin in 2024.
 These timeframes are subject to change based on yearly updated revenue projections.

 and it would appear those 1200+units going in would make it very very difficult to navigate downtown.
 Will there be a bypass for those who live in downtown, terrain, etc?

-Additionally, the Town is underway with a design to widen Fifth Street in an effort to improve this traffic corridor with construction expected to begin in 2023.
+Additionally, the Town is underway with a design to widen Fifth Street and add bike lanes and sidewalks in an effort to improve mobility along this corridor.
+Construction is expected to begin in 2023, according to the Town’s Capital Improvement Program.

 Our neighborhoods seem to be on their own little islands.
 Rec trails are great for families or walking the dog, but they don't allow people to get from A to B. I've seen the master plan documents, but it seems like CR is way behind the times when it comes to transportation and it seems to be getting worse as we expand without a comprehensive plan.

 Thank you for sharing your concerns regarding biking and walking in Town.
 The Town strongly supports being able to bike or walk to destinations in Town and surrounding communities.
-In 2017, the Transportation Master Plan was updated and is available to review on the Town’s website: http://www.crgov.com/1840/Transportation-Master-Plan.
+In 2017, the Transportation Master Plan was updated and is available to review on the Town’s website.
 It shows the master planned vision which is our goal, and includes adding bike lanes and multiuse sidepaths (wide sidewalks) to a number of streets throughout Town.
 Wide sidepaths are wide enough to accommodate people walking or biking, which is especially important for adults or children who do not feel comfortable biking in the roadway.
 As guided by this plan, the Town is also constantly adding new on-street bike lanes every year as part of the Pavement Maintenance Program, which will add a new striped bike lane where one is planned and where pavement width permits.
-New connective routes are also added regularly.
+In some instances, new sidewalks will also be constructed as part of the annual Pavement Maintenance Program (PMP) work.

 Timing signals is an imperfect science, and in Castle Rock, managing that science is a partnership between the Town and the Colorado Department of Transportation.